burukuru/docs/index.md

 <div role="tabpanel" class="tab-pane" id="gethelp">
     <h2>Get Help</h2>
     <p>We are here to help!
-Take a look at our <a href="https://grakn.ai/pages/documentation/resources/resources-overview.html">resources</a> page for a list of ways to get what you need, and the <a href="https://grakn.ai/pages/documentation/resources/faq.html">FAQ</a> page for some tips on commonly asked questions.</p>
+If you need more information, please don't hesitate to contact us using our <a target="_blank" href="http://discuss.grakn.ai">discussion forums</a> or through our <a target="_blank" href="https://grakn.ai/slack.html">Slack channel</a>.</p>
- <p>Our <a href="https://grakn.ai/pages/documentation/resources/downloads.html">downloads page</a> lists all Grakn downloads and prerequisites.</p>
+<p>If there's anything you want to improve, you can leave us a comment using the link at the bottom of each page, or even contribute to them directly via <a target="_blank" href="https://github.com/graknlabs/docs">Github</a>.</p>
 </div>
 </div>

 {% include links.html %}